NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

       -

-.. note:: When displaying the robot status, the LED Ring commander uses those methods, with the defaults parameters defined below.
+.. note:: When displaying the robot status, the LED Ring commander uses those methods, with the default parameters defined below.

 It belongs to the ROS namespace: |namespace_emphasize|.